- Public Health

 Additional Testing Options

 Testing for COVID-19 is an important tool in preventing spread of the virus.
-Other testing options, including rapid COVID-19 testing, are available within the community from healthcare providers and pharmacies.
-Rapid COVID-19 tests are not available at Linn County Public Health.
+Other testing options are available within the community from healthcare providers and pharmacies.

 Contact your healthcare provider to check on availability of testing.
 You can also schedule a COVID-19 test at the following pharmacies: